duncandc/eco_mocks/README.md

 Next, you can create a set of fiducial mocks by running the `make_all_eco_mocks.py` Python script.
 Mocks created using this script are stored in the `/mocks` directory as hdf5 files.

-Example notebooks demonstraing the models are located in the `/notebooks` directory.
+Example notebooks demonstrating the models are located in the `/notebooks` directory.
 This directory also contains an example opening and plotting some data using the fiducial mocks.

 Author: Duncan Campbell